-How Teachers Can Opt Out of California Teachers Association (CTA) Dues and Fees
+How Teachers Can Opt Out of California Teachers Association Dues

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
-(Janus v.
-AFSCME, 2018).
+Janus v.
+AFSCME, 585 US (2018)

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.